Introduction

 Setting Up CI

-Continuous integration can take a lot of manual work off your shoulders.
+Continuous integration can take a lot of manual work off of your shoulders.

 In this chapter we'll look at how to run typst-test

-in your GitHub CI to continuously test your code and catch bugs before they get merged into main.
+in your GitHub CI to continuously to test your code and catch bugs before they get merged into your project.

 We start off by creating a .github/workflows